Ethnos (Sunday Edition) - February 18, 2001

 other in order to reach a consensus that would express in a satisfactory manner

-the real will of the people.
+the people's true wishes.
 Greece has a whole spectrum of more serious problems

 to resolve, starting from the issue of its territorial integrity to the burning

-question of the alienation of Hellenic identity in the realm of the new impetuous
+question of the alienation of Hellenic identity in the realm of the new reality of impetuous

 Ethnos: Do you believe the Patriarchate is held